- Define and describe sense of self for children and youth.

 “As children develop an appreciation of their inner mental world, they think more intently about themselves.
 During early childhood . . . children begin to construct a self-concept which is the set of attributes, abilities, attitudes, and values that an individual believes defines who he or she is.”
 (Berk, 2003, p.
 444).

-You may recall specific times where you became aware of particular circumstances that reinforced your own self-concept.
-Perhaps it was during a school or sports activity, a theatrical or musical performance, or another event when you realized you had accomplished a goal (either alone or with others) that you had set for yourself.
-Achieving goals you set and accomplishing tasks that required you to stretch beyond your comfort zone helped you develop a positive self-concept.
-The relationships that you had with caring adults in your life (e.g., parents, grandparents, teachers, coaches) nurtured your self-concept as you learned about your unique abilities, gifts, and talents.
-Multiple factors, including each child's cultural background, experiences, and most importantly their relationships with adults and peers impact the development of a child’s self-concept.
-Just as your own experiences and early relationships with family members and peers have influenced the development of your self-concept, you will create positive experiences that assist the school-age children in your care to learn about themselves.
+As you think about your own life, you may recall specific times where you experienced a strong feeling of who you are, or self-concept.
+Perhaps it was during a school or sports activity, a theatrical or musical performance, or another event when you felt proud and accomplished.
+Achieving goals and accomplishing challenging tasks helped you develop a positive self-concept.
+The relationships that you had with caring adults in your life (e.g., parents, grandparents, teachers, coaches) nurtured your self-concept as you learned about your unique abilities and talents.
+Conversely, a child who is put down, denied opportunities, and rejected will likely view themselves as incapable and unlikeable.
+Multiple factors, including cultural background, experiences, and most importantly, relationships with adults and peers affect the development of a child’s self-concept.
+Just as your own experiences and early relationships with family members and peers influenced the development of your self-concept, you are creating experiences that influence the school-age children in your care as they to learn about themselves.

 What Does a Sense of Self Mean for School-Age Children?

-According to sociologist Viktor Gecas (1982), adults are able to view themselves in numerous dimensions and can describe themselves in detail with many distinctions in ability and worth within these dimensions.
-Many years of life experiences have accumulated to shape a pronounced, unwavering, and realistic sense of self.
-As school-age children grow and develop into adolescents, their sense of self will grow in complexity and become increasingly established until adulthood.
+Adults are able to view themselves from different perspectives – as a mother, as an artist, as they are with friends, as they are with strangers, and so on -- and can describe themselves in detail with distinctions in ability and worth within these dimensions.
+As school-age children grow and develop into adolescents and adults, their sense of self will grow in complexity.

-According to Erikson’s theory of psychosocial stages, the developmental goal of school age children is to fulfill a sense of competency.
-Between ages 5-12, children shape their sense of self based on their ability to perform and master skills that are valued by the important people in their life or themselves.
+According to Erikson’s theory of psychosocial stages, the developmental goal of school-age children is to fulfill a sense of competency.
+Between ages 5 and 12, children base their sense of self on their ability to perform and master skills that are valued by the important people in their life or themselves.
 We will discuss what sense of self means and looks like for school-age children in Lesson Two.

 What is Resilience?

-According to Tugade and Fredrickson (2004), there are individuals who seem to “bounce back” from negative events quite effectively, whereas others are caught in a rut, seemingly unable to get out of their struggling and negative streaks.
-Being able to move on despite negative stressors demonstrates a concept known as resilience.
-Someone who is said to be resilient is effective at coping and adaptation even when faced with loss, hardship, or adversity.
-That is not to say that they are blind to negativity or do not experience high levels of anxiety and frustration.
-Instead, someone who is resilient chooses to focus on positive aspects and emotions of the situation at a greater rate.
+According to Michele Tugade and Barbara Fredrickson (2004), there are individuals who seem to “bounce back” from negative events quite effectively, whereas others are caught in a rut, and struggle to manage their hurt, disappointment, or anger.
+The capacity to recover despite negative stressors demonstrates a concept known as resilience.
+Someone who is said to be resilient is effective at coping and adapting even when faced with loss, hardship, or adversity.
+That is not to say that they are immune to negativity or do not experience anxiety or frustration.
+Instead, someone who is resilient is able to focus on positive aspects and emotions of the situation at a greater rate.

 What Role Does Culture Play?

-Two of the most studied aspects of culture related to the sense of self are independence and interdependence.
-Independence views individuals as separate from one another, and values ideas such as self-esteem, individual choices, and assertiveness.
-Interdependence means more value is placed on the group, and ideas like conformity, concern for others, and group decision-making are valued.
+Two of the most studied aspects of culture related to sense of self are independence and interdependence.
+Independence views individuals as separate from one another, and values self-esteem, individual choices, and assertiveness.
+Interdependence means more value is placed on the group than the individuals in it, and prioritizes ideas like conformity, concern for others, and group decision-making.
 Children come from families and cultures that value independence and interdependence in different ways at different times.

 According to developmental psychologist Catherine Raeff (2010), culture can influence how you, your coworkers, and the families you serve view:

 - Relationships: Culture influences how you enter into and maintain relationships.
 For example, relationships may be seen as voluntary or as duty-based.
-This influences how adults encourage children to form relationships: Do they choose whom to play with or are children encouraged to play in certain ways to promote group welfare?
+This influences how adults encourage children to form relationships: Do children choose whom to play with?
+Are children required to share?
+How are new children brought into the group?

-- Personality traits: Culture influences whether and how you value traits like humility, self-esteem, politeness, and assertiveness.
+- Personality traits: Culture influences your personality and how it’s displayed, such as if and how you value traits like humility, self-esteem, politeness, and assertiveness.
 Culture also influences how you perceive hardship and how you feel about relying on others.

 - Achievement: Culture influences how you define success and whether you value certain types of individual and group achievements.

-- Expressing emotions: Culture influences how and whether you consider feelings public or private.
+- Expressing emotions: Culture influences which feelings you show, when and how you share them, and whether you consider feelings public or private.

-Take a moment to reflect on the influence your culture has had on your sense of self.
-How might this influence your teaching philosophy and expectations in your program?
+Take a moment to reflect on the hundreds of ways culture has influenced your sense of self.
+How do your experiences, sense of self, and culture influence your teaching practices and expectations in your program?
+Which practices and expectations are you proud of?
+Which would you like to change to better align to your values?

 What Does this Mean for You?

-As a school-age staff member you are likely to encounter coworkers, children and family members from a variety of backgrounds and life experiences.
+As a school-age staff member you are likely to encounter coworkers, children, and family members from a variety of backgrounds and life experiences.
 It is important for you to understand the complexity of culture’s influence on identity, but it is also important for you to understand individual differences.
-For example, a parent who has had a lifetime of encouragement, praise, and support may have a very different parenting style or needs from a parent who has experienced extensive criticism, self-doubt, and isolation.
-In addition, one parent may recognize and celebrate their child’s growing abilities and all she is capable of doing on her own, while another parent may choose to take on tasks the child is capable of doing for himself or herself.
-Depending on how often a child experiences these different approaches, he or she may come to doubt his or her own abilities to control and influence his or her world.
-As a school-age staff member, you will need to understand these differences between children and their families to be able to provide them with culturally and developmentally sensitive care and help them be successful in the classroom now and in the years ahead.
+For example, a parent who has had a lifetime of encouragement, praise, and support may have a very different parenting style than a parent who has experienced extensive criticism, self-doubt, and isolation.
+In addition, one parent may recognize and celebrate their child’s growing abilities and all she is capable of doing on her own, while another parent may choose to take on tasks the child is capable of doing independently.
+Children’s experiences with the important adults in their lives will influence how they perceive their abilities, their self-worth, and how they face challenges.
+As a school-age staff member, you will need to provide children and youth with culturally sensitive and developmentally appropriate care to help them be successful now and in the years ahead.

 Watch this video as school-age staff members reflect on their own and sense of self and the importance of self-understanding for school-age children and youth.